Practice Privacy Notice

 - Write to the data controller at Westbank Practice, Starcross Surgery, Starcross, EX6 8PZ

-- Ask to speak to the practice manager Claire Conway Wright, or the operations manager Luke Barnes
+- Ask to speak to the practice manager Claire Conway Wright, or the Practice Assistant Manager Alex Cook.

-The Data Protection Officer (DPO) for Westbank Practice is Bex Lovewell and she is based at Devon CCG.
+The Data Protection Officer (DPO) for Westbank Practice is Bex Lovewell.

 The only website this Privacy Notice applies to is the Surgery’s website.
 If you use a link to any other website from the Surgery’s website then you will need to read their respective privacy notice.
 We take no responsibility (legal or otherwise) for the content of other websites.